rodrigodzf/SSRemoteVST/INSTALLATION.md

   OSX:

-  For the plugin the following libraries are required for the plugin
+  The following libraries are required for the plugin

   * jack.0
   * boost_system-mt